gr4vy/gr4vy-embed/README.md

 yarn lint
 ```

 To update snapshots (after you've validated that the changes are desirable) you can run `yarn test -u`.
-To run tests continuously and watch for changes, the `yarn test:watch` command is available.
+To run tests continuously and watch for changes, the `yarn test!` command is available.

 > **Note:** We try to keep a coverage of a 100%.
-Run the `yarn test:watch` command to see more details on our current coverage level.
+Run the `yarn test!` command to see more details on our current coverage level.
 Missed lines can be explored by opening the `coverage/index.html` file after a test has been run.

 ### Development with Docker